Skip to content

 Life Insurance as an Equalizer

 Life insurance can solve problems that other tools can't.
-For example, if you want your spouse to keep the family home for their lifetime but also want your children to receive a fair inheritance, a life insurance policy naming your children as beneficiaries can provide their inheritance immediately at your death — without forcing the sale of the home or creating tension with the surviving spouse.
+If you want your spouse to keep the family home for their lifetime but also want your children to receive a fair inheritance, a life insurance policy naming your children as beneficiaries can provide their inheritance immediately at your death — without forcing the sale of the home or creating tension with the surviving spouse.

 Prenuptial and Postnuptial Agreements